 Pursuant to statute, vehicle owners across Ontario must purchase a minimum standard of auto insurance coverage.
 A basic policy will include third-party liability coverage, direct compensation for resulting property damage, no-fault benefits as well as benefits applicable in cases involving uninsured motorists.
 Drivers can also elect to buy additional benefits coverage to cover increased amounts for attendant care, rehabilitation, housekeeping and home maintenance costs, caregiver benefits, higher medical benefits limits and death benefits.

 Policyholders need to realize, however, that insurance companies often go to great lengths to dispute, minimize and sometimes even deny otherwise valid benefits claims.
-Therefore, it is incumbent on accident victims to secure the advice of an experienced auto accident advocate who can help them substantiate losses and cause even the most reluctant insurance carrier to pay the true amount owed.
+Therefore, it is incumbent on accident victims to secure the advice of an experienced auto accident advocate who can help substantiate your losses.

 Complete a Free Case Evaluation form now

 Accurately Valuing What Has Been Lost in a Car Accident

 While in some situations, determining the actual value of what an accident victims has lost is relatively straightforward.
 A simple review of medical bills, wage records, property damage repair invoices and the like can make quantifying damages quick and easy.
 Of course, there are several other potential categories of loss that present much greater challenges in terms of ascertaining a fair level of compensation.

 Victims seeking monetary recovery for things such as emotional trauma, physical suffering, detriment to prior lifestyle and the like demand expert analysis and careful consideration of a whole host of factors.

 Fortunately, a skilled accident lawyer will be able to draw on long-established relationships with economic loss experts, physicians and other subject-matter authorities who can help them arrive at an accurate value of non-economic harm sustained.